cammarasana123/FT/Images_ID/README.md

 We underline that the training data set has been built from the listed images, generating the related patches according to [1] for the training of the learning-based model for the prediction of the threshold values of the singular value decomposition.

-[1] Cammarasana, Simone, and Giuseppe Patane.
+[1] Cammarasana, Simone, and Giuseppe Patanè.
 "Learning-based low-rank denoising." *Signal, Image and Video Processing* 17.2 (2023): 535-541.